-The authors gratefully acknowledge support from the Eunice Kennedy Shriver Institute for Child Health and Human Development via the Minnesota Population Center (P2C HD041023) and Berkeley Population Center (P2C HD 073964), and from the Fesler-Lampert Chair in Aging Studies at the University of Minnesota, as well as helpful comments from Felix Elwert, Michelle Niemann, and James Vaupel.
 How long, on average, will the people who are currently alive live?
 It turns out that, in a stationary population, this "average lifespan of the living" (ALL) can be interpreted as a length-biased life expectancy-meaning, a transformation of life expectancy in which lifespans are re-weighted by their own values.
-We will show that this has several important implications, such as that period life expectancy is always less than the average lifespan of the people alive in that period, and provides intuition for a number of previous results about stationary populations.
+We will show that this has several important implications-such as that period life expectancy is always less than the average lifespan of the people alive in that period-and provides intuition for a number of previous results about stationary populations.

 Length bias, also known as size bias or a self-weighted distribution, occurs when units are observed in proportion to their size (e.g., Correa and Wolfson 1999, Patil 2005, Lann and Falk 2005).
 Demographers are likely to be most familiar with length-biased sampling in the context of Preston's (1976) analysis of the family sizes of children vs. women.
-A survey that asks gestational parents how many children they have will receive one report per parent, while a survey that asks children how many children are in their family will receive one report from each one-child family, but six reports from each six-child family, and so forth (Bytheway 1974, Preston 1976, Patil and Rao 1978, Ruggles 2012, Song and Mare 2014).
-Similarly, a length-biased-or self-weighted lifespan distribution is a distribution of lifespans that is weighted by lifespan, such that the longer-lived are more likely to be observed, in proportion to their longer lifespans.
+A survey that asks gestational parents how many children they have will receive one report per parent, while a survey that asks children how many children are in their family will receive one report from each one-child family, but six reports from each six-child family, and so forth (Bytheway 1974, Preston 1976, Patil and Rao 1978, Ruggles 2012, Song and Mare 2014, Song 2020).
+Similarly, a length-biased-or selfweighted-lifespan distribution is a distribution of lifespans that is weighted by lifespan, such that the longer-lived are more likely to be observed, in proportion to their longer lifespans.
 We will show that, in a stationary population, the average lifespan of the living (ALL) is such a length-biased lifespan.
+In what follows, we formally prove this result; provide an intuitive explanation that also clarifies relationships between the lifespans of periods, cohorts, and prevalent cohorts; offer several empirical illustrations; and discuss how this result provides intuitions and implications for other demographic results and frameworks.